2012 CR Vasco da Gama season: March

-On 28 March, the emotion took over in São Januário: Edmundo said farewell to the football, and in style.
+On 28 March, the emotion took over in São Januário: Edmundo said farewell to the football.
 São Januário received so far, the largest crowd of the season (21,247) to bid farewell to one of his greatest idols.
 And the party was even bigger with the rout imposed: 9–1 on the reserve team of Barcelona de Guayaquil, in a rematch of the final of the Copa Libertadores 1998.
-Edmundo, a penalty kick, opened the scoring, and even made the third goal, in a beautiful play with Fagner and immortalizing the "rolling" (celebrating the fourth goal against Flamengo in a 4–1 in 1997 Brazilian Série A Semifinal).
-Alecsandro made it two in an incredible move involving Edmundo and Éder Luís.
-Nicolás Asencio, after failure of Dedé, tried to spoil the party, making the score 3–1.
+Edmundo, a penalty kick, opened the scoring, and even made the third goal, in a play with Fagner and immortalizing the "rolling" (celebrating the fourth goal against Flamengo in a 4–1 in 1997 Brazilian Série A Semifinal).
+Alecsandro made it two involving Edmundo and Éder Luís.
+Nicolás Asencio, made the score 3–1.
 But after that, only gave Vasco da Gama: Juninho Pernambucano made the fourth goal before the end of the first time.
 In the second half, Éder Luís, heel, made the fifth; Fellipe Bastos, in a free kick, after the goalkeeper Washington Vera failed; made the sixth, Allan, after table with Fellipe Bastos, made the seventh; eighth goal, Diego Souza did; Edmundo, replaced by Wiliam Barbio in 86 minutes, was dismissed from the football.
-But still had time for one more: in all rehearsed, Allan made his second goal and gave final numbers to the party: 9–1.
+But still had time for one more: in all rehearsed, Allan made his second goal and gave final numbers to the game: 9–1.

 On 31 March, Vasco da Gama thrashed the Macaé, away: 4–1.
 The first was Diego Souza, after pass from Alecsandro.
 Then it was Diego Souza who gave the pass for Juninho Pernambucano enlarge.
 Pipico, after a cross from André Gomes, declined.
 But Éder Luís and Juninho Pernambucano, in two beautiful goals, gave the final numbers in the match in Macaé.